cityofaustin/Multimodal-Login/readme.md

 to run the app in development mode I usually do a combination of `npm run dev` and `npm run webpack:watch` that way it transpiles the server code and the client code, you might be able to just do `npm run dev` but sometimes it seems like it doesn't load some client code sometimes. `npm start` also works but it doesn't do server live reload like `npm run dev` does.

+To deploy to lifefiles server, use ftp and copy everything but dist and node_modules, then run npm i and npm run build, then pm2 restart auth

 ## Authorization Code Flow Sequence Diagram

 ```mermaid